 Mise en place

 This French phrase means to put things in place, to prepare.
 Whether you are a classically trained chef or learned your cooking technique in your home kitchen, every successful food truck vendor understands the importance of having everything in its right place.
-Without proper attention to mis en place, things can get chaotic very quickly; and chaos in a food truck kitchen results inunhappy customers in a long food truck line.
+Without proper attention to mis en place, things can get chaotic very quickly; and chaos in a food truck kitchen results in unhappy customers in long food truck lines.